 Identity theft is a big problem in the online gaming community, as we keep so much of our personal data on our devices.
 These can include everything from passport details to PayPal credentials, so it’s not hard for someone to make their way into your life.
 These unscrupulous people don’t stop there though, as there are more and more ways to sell credentials online for a profit.

-Any games in which you add real world currency, like the slot games at luckyadmiral.com/online-slots, carry a risk.
+Any games in which you add real-world currency, like the slot games at luckyadmiral.com/online-slots, carry a risk.
 That’s why it’s so important to use safe and trusted casino sites like Lucky Admiral to play online securely.
 When your payment details are saved online in any form, they can be vulnerable to hacking.
-Safe payments can help so if given the option, use a Paysafecard to deposit on your favourite casino sites.
+Safe payments can help so if given the option, use a Paysafecard to deposit on your favorite casino sites.

 There are a plethora of risks from downloading software on your computer.
 These include viruses and other software that could present issues for your hardware.
 Programs like Trojan Horses and worms bore into your computer and could even log every key you press.
 This also has the potential effect of delivering your payment details and passwords into the wrong hands.